PDC-support/PDC-support-web/docs/run_jobs/job_scheduling.md

 ## Dardel compute nodes

 Compute nodes on Dardel have five different flavors with different amounts of memory.
 A certain amount of the memory is reserved for the operating system and system software.
 Therefore the amount of memory available for user software is also listed in the table below.
-All nodes have the same dual socket processors, for a total of 128 physical cores per node.
+All nodes have the same dual socket processors, for a total of 256 logical cores (128 physical cores w. two hyperthreads each) per node.

 | Node type   |   Node count | RAM    | Partition          | Available   | Example used flag   |
 |-------------|--------------|--------|--------------------|-------------|---------------------|